 Blogger Hayley Hall explains the shift perfectly here:

 Like the resurgence of hard copy books and movie soundtracks, it seems living in such a fast paced and immediate world has actually given us thirst for something more meaningful.

 People’s attention spans have gotten shorter and there are more social media distractions these days that leave you feeling like you’re always missing something and can never see it all.

 I think we’re tiring of the thoughtless content and are hungry for real people having real conversations… in a way that takes more than 10 seconds to digest.
 For me, that’s writing blog posts and reading others’ little pieces of the internet.People's attention spans have gotten shorter and I think we're hungry for real people having real conversations.
 But is #blogging dead?
 Click To Tweet

 Despite the fact that well over half of my readers consume content on their mobile device, I very rarely read blog posts on my phone.
 It doesn’t feel whole enough to me.
 I can’t read a blog post while I’m walking Dagny.
 Maybe I can bang out a few double taps and likes but that’s not enough anymore.

-So is blogging dead?
+So is blogging dead in 2023?
 Absolutely not.
 I’m more motivated than ever and I hope you are, too.
-2020, let’s do this!